Why study Economics at Selwyn College?

 The Economics Tripos is taught through lectures, which then will be followed by supervisions arranged by your Director of Studies at Selwyn College.
 The supervisions are essentially small group sessions that usually consist of 2-3 students.
 In the process of working on problems set by your supervisors, you will be given the opportunity to explore your subjects in more depth, discussing your own work and ideas and receive constructive feedback.

-Why is Selwyn a good place to study Economics?
+Why is Selwyn a good place to study Economics

-Fellows in Economics
+College Fellows in Economics

-Recently, Selwyn College has significantly expanded its Economics team, adding five new members in the last five years, including the Head of the Faculty of Economics at Cambridge.
-With a total of eight Economics fellows, bye-fellows and teaching associates, Selwyn now has one of the largest Economics faculties among all Cambridge Colleges.
+Recently, Selwyn College has significantly expanded its Economics team, adding seven new members in the last five years, including the Head of the Faculty of Economics at Cambridge.
+With a total of ten Economics fellows, bye-fellows and teaching associates, Selwyn now has one of the largest Economics faculties among all Cambridge Colleges.
 The specializations of our fellows cover all areas of Economics, including Microeconomics, Macroeconomics and Econometrics.

 Oleg Kitov joined Selwyn in 2016 and currently holds college positions of the Robert Martin Fellow, a College Assistant Professor, and the Director of Studies in Economics.
-He is also an Assistant Teaching Professor and Convener of Undergraduate Admissions at the Faculty of Economics.
+He is also Convener of Undergraduate Admissions at the Faculty of Economics.
 Oleg holds degrees from the University of Oxford and the University of Warwick.
 Before joining Cambridge, Oleg was a James Martin Fellow at the Institute for New Economic Thinking at the Oxford Martin School and a Lecturer at the University of Oxford.
 At Cambridge, Oleg has been a recipient of the University-wide Teaching Award for the Best Supervisor in the Sciences (2018), an Award from the Teaching and Learning Innovation Fund of the University of Cambridge (2020), the Technology-Enabled Learning Prize from the Cambridge University Press (2021) and a high commendation for the Pilkington Prize, the most prestigious University-wide award for teaching excellence (2022).
 In addition, over the past five years Oleg has been nominated and shortlisted for the CUSU Student-led Teaching Awards multiple times in several categories, including best supervisor and best lecturer.
 His main research interests are in the field of econometrics, empirical macroeconomics, and income distribution.
 At the Faculty of Economics and at Selwyn, Oleg teaches courses in Mathematics, Statistics, Econometrics, and Macroeconomics.

 Myungun Kim joined Selwyn in 2018 and is currently a College Assistant Professor in Economics.
 He is also the Director of Studies in Economics at Robinson College and a Bye-fellow at Lucy Cavendish College.
 He received a PhD from the University of Cambridge.
 Myungun was awarded the Best Teaching Prize for three consecutive years at the Faculty of Economics of the University of Cambridge.
 His main research interests are in the fields of macroeconomics and empirical micro-econometrics.
 He is currently working on a research project funded by the Productivity Institute, focusing on the UK productivity puzzle, aiming to explain it in terms of business model innovation.
 At Selwyn, Myungun teaches courses in Macroeconomics, Econometrics and Statistics.